top of page

 The French editions follow a similar trajectory as the Italian:

-Personally I much prefer these French covers to Wormell’s UK covers of the same books.
-The latter feature on each cover that book’s central fantastical object – the alethiometer, the knife and the spyglass respectively – which is a popular choice which sometimes has gorgeous results but has also resulted in some really boring covers (more on which below).
-Wormell’s covers are far from the dullest but I do find his UK Northern Lights lacking in atmosphere.
-His French covers are way more to my taste and the decorative work done by the designer is very well-devised to frame his careful woodcut lines with something more airy and lively to give a greater overall attractiveness than I believe the UK covers quite manage.
+Wormell’s covers are far from the dullest of this direction and his work is technically impeccable, but I do find his UK His Dark Materials covers lacking in atmosphere.
+His French covers are way more to my taste and the decorative work done by the designer is very well-devised to frame his careful woodcut lines with something more airy and lively to give a greater overall effect than I believe the UK covers quite manage.

 Spain